CL-CHEN-Lab/OK-Seq/README.md

 <br/><br/><br/><br/><br/>

 In segemantion process, the RFD values were computed within 15 kb sliding windows (stepped by 1 kb across the autosomes).
 The HMM used the Delta RFD values between adjacent windows (that is, Delta RFDn = (RFD(n+1)  - RFD(n))/2 for window n).
-Windows with <30 reads were masked.
+Windows with <30 reads on both strands were masked.
 The Delta RFD values were divided into five quantiles and the HMM package of R (http://www.r-project.org/) was used to perform the HMM prediction with probabilities of transition and emission indicated as below.

 !["Fig.3 emission (left table) and transition (right table) probabilities used in the HMM segmentation." ](https://github.com/CL-CHEN-Lab/OK-Seq/blob/master/img/fig2.png)